LSM-based Storage Techniques: A Survey: LSM-tree Improvements

-Deferred Lightweight Indexing (DELI)~\cite{deli2015} similarly defers the maintenance of LSM-based secondary indexes to avoid the high point lookup cost during data ingestion.
-The obsolete entries in DELI's secondary indexes are cleaned up when primary index components are merged.
-Specifically, when multiple records with the identical keys are encountered while merging primary index components, the obsolete records are used to produce anti-matter entries to clean up the secondary indexes.
+Deferred Lightweight Indexing (DELI)~\cite{deli2015} enhances the sync-insert update scheme of Diff-Index~\cite{diff-index2014} with a new method to cleanup secondary indexes by scanning the primary index components.
+Specifically, when multiple records with identical keys are encountered when scanning primary index components, the obsolete records are used to produce anti-matter entries to clean up the secondary indexes.
+Note that this procedure can be naturally integrated with the merge process of the primary index to reduce the extra overhead.
 Meanwhile, since secondary indexes are not always up-to-date, queries must always validate search results by fetching records from the primary index.
-As a result, DELI cannot support index-only queries since point lookups must be performed for validation.
+Because of this, DELI cannot support index-only queries efficiently since point lookups must be performed for validation.